Current issue

 Vancouver

 Patients with SARS-CoV-2 infection often experience physical, functional, and psychological impairments, necessitating a tailored Individual Rehabilitation Project (IRP).
 Early motor and respiratory re-education can prevent hypomobility-related damage, restore lost functions, and ease the transition home post-hospitalization.
-The purpose of this study was to assess the effects of an early IRP on strength, dyspnea, and patients' dependence in ADLs during the acute phase of COVID-19.
-Material and methods A retrospective observational study was conducted on patients hospitalized for COVID-19 from March 2020 to July 2022.
+The purpose of this study was to assess the effects of early IRP implementation on strength, dyspnoea, and patients' dependence in Activities of Daily Living (ADL) during the acute phase of COVID-19.
+Material and methods: A retrospective observational study was conducted on patients hospitalized for COVID-19 from March 2020 to July 2022.
 Patients underwent an initial PRM assessment (T0), a re-educational intervention (I), and a PRM reevaluation (T1) at discharge.
 The interventions included motor and respiratory re-education.
-MBI, MRC and BDI scales, alongside SpO2 values, were used as outcome measures.
+The outcome measures comprised MBI, MRC and BDI and SpO2 values.
 Wilcoxon Signed-Rank tests were performed to compare variables at T0 and T1; Mann-Whitney independent-samples U test was conducted for subgroups analysis.
-Results Data of 52 patients (24 males; mean age 74.9±12.4 years) were included.
-Thirty-two patients (62%) received both motor and respiratory re-education.
-MRC (p < 0.001, r = 0.57), MBI (p < 0.001, r = 0.76), and BDI (p < 0.001, r = 0.70) showed statistically significant improvements.
-SpO₂ didn't reach statistical significance (p = 0.065, r = 0.26).
-No statistically significant difference was found at subgroup analysis.
-Conclusions An early, individualized rehabilitation approach combining motor and respiratory re-education significantly enhanced muscle strength, reduced dyspnea, and promoted independence in ADLs in acutely hospitalized COVID-19 patients.
-These findings underscore the value of early rehabilitation for mitigating the functional decline associated with COVID-19. keywords:
+Results: Of the 52 included patients (24 male; mean age 74.9±12.4 years) 32 (62%) received both motor and respiratory re-education.
+MRC (p < 0.001, r = 0.57); significant improvements in MBI (p < 0.001, r = 0.76), and BDI (p < 0.001, r = 0.70) were noted, but not SpO₂ (p = 0.065, r = 0.26).
+No significant differences were found in the subgroup analysis.
+Conclusions: An early, individualized rehabilitation approach combining motor and respiratory re-education significantly enhanced muscle strength, reduced dyspnea, and promoted independence in ADL in acutely hospitalized COVID-19 patients.
+Our findings confirm that early rehabilitation can play an important role in mitigating the functional decline associated with COVID-19. keywords:

 ![]() ![]() ![]() ![]() |